Home » Cosmetic Dentistry » Gapped Teeth – Specialist Treatment by Dental Experts » Dental Bridges

-A cosmetic bridge can provide you a good option to close gaps for front or back teeth.
+A dental bridge can provide you a good option to close gaps for front or back teeth.
 This does involve using the one or two neighbouring teeth to act as a support teeth (called an anchor or abutment) which will hold the missing tooth (called a pontic) in place.

 This can be a long term solution where the bridge is securely fixed to the neighbouring teeth and does not (and cannot) be removed once in place allowing you to chew and function confidently.